5G - what does the new standard bring?

 Conclusion

-Overall, a visible evolution is taking place in the field of wireless data transmission.
-Existing resources can be better utilized through software solutions and latencies are increasingly being avoided through better antenna technologies.
-This is also necessary, because data requirements are constantly increasing as more and more services are outsourced to the so-called cloud (i.e., the Internet).
-This also applies to the event sector.
-Because both for modern event management and for digital services that are part of the program, the following applies: without a data connection, not much works anymore.
-In the end, users won't care which technology is used.
-The main thing is that the desired services can be called up quickly and reliably.
-In the private sector, 5G is therefore unlikely to play a role in the near future.
+This is because both for modern event management and for digital services that are part of the program, not much can be done without a data connection.
+Ultimately, users will not care which technology is used.
+The main thing is that the desired services can be accessed quickly and reliably.
+5G is therefore unlikely to play a role in the private sector any time soon.
 The bandwidths possible via the current 4G network (approx. 300 Mbit/s) are easily sufficient for all conceivable application scenarios.
-Very few private individuals will therefore be prepared to dig deeper into their pockets for a 5G option.
+Very few private individuals will therefore be willing to dig deeper into their pockets for a 5G option.

 The situation is different in the professional environment.
-In the event sector in particular, it is exciting to be able to use high bandwidths regardless of location - especially if there is no corresponding cable connection at the location or if outdoor production is taking place.
-However, in order not to be dependent on the performance fluctuations typical in mobile communications or the individual data contracts of the guests, it is a good idea to combine mobile communications with WiFi .
-Special industrial routers can be used, for example, to bundle several mobile radio signals and make them available at the event as WiFi .
-This allows the advantages of new standards to be exploited.
-In this way, the advantages of new standards such as 5G can be exploited without having to bear the risks at the same time.
-While the mobile signal, which is already sensitive to attenuation, still has to pass through the outer walls, the WiFi signal is transmitted without loss where it is needed: inside and directly on site.
+In the event sector in particular, it is exciting to be able to use high bandwidths regardless of location - especially if there is no corresponding cable connection in the location or if the production is outdoors.
+However, in order not to be dependent on the performance fluctuations typical of mobile communications or the individual data contracts of the guests, it is advisable to use mobile communications with WiFi to combine.

 LTE bonding with signals from multiple providers